Founder and Executive Director, Ancient Ways

 CO-Project Director, Nhimbe for Progress

 Mudavanhu Magaya, was deeply imprinted by his father’s legacy, Cosmas Magaya.
 His life-long bonding experience combined with his own coming of age just as Nhimbe for Progress was born, has given Muda personal incentive to raise the Nhimbe child, with every fiber of his being.
 We see all the best leadership potential brimming over the edge of his cup, as well as being an excellent team player and budding businessman.
 His business acumen is continuing to reveal as his Nhimbe co-director path unfolds daily.
-He regularly is demonstrating his technical and financial capacities as we began working on deepening more wells, in November 2020 moving over $5,000 through the project to touch these villagers lives in one of those many essential and important ways.
+He regularly demonstrates his technical and financial ability.
+For example, as he took the reins, we began working on deepening more wells in November 2020, and he moved over $5,000 through the project to touch these villagers lives in that very essential and important way.

 Muda has had a variety of investments in his work life involving transport services and chrome mining, as well as importing electrical components from China for government buyers.
 Muda, born in 1982, lives part-time in the capital city of Harare and part-time in Mhondoro.
 He hopes to farm a bit now that he is in the rural area so much.
 He is blessed with 7 children, 4 girls and 3 boys, all living in Harare except one in boarding school in Mutare.
 His new life is keeping him on the move!

 Mudavanhu “Muda” Magaya